How do I set up an initial appointment?

 Will you hold my time slot?

 We can figure out scheduling week-by-week, as well, as naturally our schedules can change sometimes.
-But my suggestion is to think of a regular time that works best, so I can hopefully accommodate convenient times for you!
+But my suggestion is to think of a few regular times that work best weekly, so when scheduling for follow up appointments we can discuss a time that can be set to repeat on both our schedules to avoid future scheduling conflicts.

 How often should I come in for therapy sessions?

 The therapeutic experience continues between sessions: think about it, the session is the time where “processing” takes place and between sessions, our mind doesn’t stop thinking, and we don’t stop feeling.
 Having an impartial observer, such as a therapist, assist with processing is very helpful.
 You deserve to have this time and commitment.

 Even when sessions don’t evoke strong emotions, when we meet regularly we are able to work together to increase insight and unpack your experiences.
 This all has been found to be true through research and my personal experience.
 Commitment to therapy is important and you deserve it.

 Will you go into psychological babble that I can’t understand?